NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 - **`--configfile`**

   The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
-To learn more about NuGet configuration go to https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior.
+For more information, see [Common NuGet Configurations](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior).

 ## Examples